jmajkutewicz/EditPrefs/readme.md

 ### Creating dataset from Featured Articles edits

-1. Download featured articles list from Wikipedia:
+1. Download the featured articles list from Wikipedia:
     ```bash
    python -m wikiprefs.download_featured_articles_list
     ```
-2. Extract all featured articles edits from Wikipedia meta-history dump:
+2. Extract all featured articles' edits from Wikipedia meta-history dump:
     ```bash
    python -m wikiprefs.download_articles_history \
       --dst path_to_directory_for_saving_featured_articles_history
     ```
-   Note that we don't save whole meta-history dump to disk, but only featured articles history.
+   Note that we don't save the whole meta-history dump to disk; we only save the history of featured articles.
 This allows to minimize disk space requirements.
-3. Extract diffs from featured articles history to csv files
+3. Extract diffs from featured articles' history to CSV files
     ```bash
    python -m wikiprefs.collect_retained_diffs \
       --src path_to_directory_with_saved_featured_articles_history\
       --dst path_to_directory_for_saving_extracted_diffs
     ```
-4. Create dataset from the extracted diffs
+4. Create a dataset from the extracted diffs
     ```bash
    python -m wikiprefs.create_dataset \
       -t fa \